Table of Contents

 After a seemingly endless prolonged wait due to COVID-related pushbacks, I went into AHS: Double Feature with curiosity and feverish anticipation.
 As disappointing as it can often be, I still love American Horror Story and get a kick out of the wacky concepts, kitsch style, and awesome acting even when the story starts to go off the rails.

 Split into 2 halves (with slightly more episodes in the 1st than the 2nd), the first part, Red Tide, presents a tale about a blocked writer who retreats to Provincetown, Massachusetts in the winter months with his family in an attempt to get his creative juices flowing.
 There, he meets some sinister local creatives and discovers a problematic solution to his blockage.
-The story that follows is tight, tense, and incredibly atmospheric, harking back to some of the better early season of the show.
+The story that follows is tight, tense, and incredibly atmospheric, harking back to some of the better early seasons of the show.

 Admittedly, the conclusion to that story felt a bit disappointing and the first episode of the second story, Death Valley, didn’t seem very promising.
 A narrative about a sinister alien conspiracy unfolding across 2 time periods decades apart, I certainly found the historical flashbacks to Eisenhower-era America intriguing, but the present-day scenes were incredibly grating, thanks to the cast of unlìkeable spoilt-brat college students.